w3f/Grants-Program/README_2.md

     3. Label the file as "project_name.md".
     4. Fill out the template with the details of your project.
     5. Once you have completed the application, click on "create new pull request".
-    6. Sign off terms and conditions via CLA-bot.
+    6. Sign off [terms and conditions](https://gist.github.com/Noc2/75bc58e8ce9b5d419ff883b0cf2b8c19) via the CLA assistant.
 2. **Review:**
     1. Committee can issue comments and request changes on the PR.
     2. When 1/3 of the committee approves a pull request then the application is accepted.